Spot-Ship/pyais/README.md

 🚨 **We only pay for 1 Orbcomm Stream reader, so if you run locally it cuts off our main reader in AWS.** 🚨

+Take a copy of the `.env.example` file and call it `.env` then fill out the environment varibale values with your AWS credentials etc.

-If your local stream is getting no messages then it is likely another service is connected to the stream.
+_N.B.
+If your local stream is getting no messages then it is likely another service is connected to the stream._

 ### Via Docker [RECOMMENDED]